Skip to main content

 Any money you contribute to an RRSP will be tax-exempt in the year you make the contribution.
 That means if you used after-tax dollars to make your RRSP contribution, the government will deduct the taxes you paid from your tax bill.
 You’ll only be taxed when it comes time to take the money out (though there are even some withdrawal benefits at retirement or if you dip into it early to pay for a home or schooling).

-So while you’ll have to pay taxes on your money later, an RRSP helps reduce your current taxable income right now and helps you take advantage of tax-free compounding.
+So while you’ll have to pay taxes on it later, it helps reduce your current taxable income and you get to take advantage of tax-free compounding.
+This is also why you want to start contributing early: As your investments and interest payments are reinvested, your total investment compounds which earns you even more.
 The more time your money has to compound, the larger your final total will be without you having to sock away larger sums later.
-Another bonus: you often pay a lower tax rate in retirement, so you may avoid being taxed at a higher rate now.
+Another bonus: You often pay a lower tax rate in retirement, so you may avoid being taxed at a higher rate by investing now.

 What is the RRSP contribution limit?

-For 2024, the RRSP contribution limit is $31,560.
+For 2024, the limit is 18% of your income, up to a maximum of $31,560.
 Contributions to an RRSP reduce the amount of income tax individuals must pay each year, so the Canada Revenue Agency (CRA) sets an annual limit on the contribution amount each eligible taxpayer can make to RRSPs to avoid excess contributions.

 Your contribution limit is the amount you are able to deposit into your RRSP in a given year.
-Every year, you build “contribution room” equal to the lesser of 18% of your income or the yearly max.
+Every year, you build “contribution room” equal to the lesser of 18% of your income in the previous tax year or the yearly contribution max.
 Any amount you do not contribute carries forward indefinitely and will be added to your maximum contribution amount.
 In other words, there’s thankfully not a use-it-or-lose-it rule.
-You can still eventually put that money away for retirement even if you don’t have the cash to contribute now.
+You can still sock away more money for retirement even if you don’t have the cash to contribute now.

-The contribution deadline for contributing to your RRSP can be found on the CRA website.
-For 2023's taxes, the last day to contribute to your RRSP is February 29, 2024.
+• The contribution deadline for contributing to your RRSP can be found on the CRA website.
+For the 2024 tax year, the last day to contribute to your RRSP is March 1, 2025.
 Also keep in mind that December 31 of the year you turn 71 is the last day you can contribute to your own RRSP.

 How do I calculate my individual RRSP contribution limit?